Skip to main content

 • SMO 3: International Standards on Auditing

-Under the Law on Independent Audit, the Ministry of Finance (MoF) is responsible for setting auditing standards in Laos.
-The MoF adopts the International Standard on Auditing (ISA) as issued by the IAASB in English and are effective for all mandatory audits.
+Under the Law on Independent Audit No. 51/NA dated 22 July 2014, the Ministry of Finance (MoF) is responsible for establishing auditing standards in the Lao People’s Democratic Republic.
+The MoF adopts the International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board in English, and these standards are effective for all mandatory audits.

 Current Status: Sustain